-Somewhere along the way she found me and soon figured I could be counted on for food and that is how I became her meal ticket.
+I began placing food for her and several wild kittens that probably were not hers.
+The kittens disappeared before I could approach them, but Princess soon figured I could be counted on for food and that is how I became her main meal ticket.
 My grocery trips involved cat food even when I did not have a cat!

-I began feeding her and later new neighbors moved upstairs and began taking an interest in her as well.
+Emboldened, she mooched from new neighbors who had moved upstairs who began taking an interest in her as well.
 She had it good for awhile.

 Just two litters of a stray cat...